-The Reflection series has two overarching goals.
-The first is to understand where we are now – a goal grounded in the belief that effective prescriptions for change can only be crafted if we thoroughly understand the many forces that keep us rooted in the status quo; and
+- To understand where we are now – a goal grounded in the belief that effective prescriptions for change can only be crafted if we thoroughly understand the many forces that keep us rooted in the status quo; and

-In this Reflection I offer three key ideas of one such thinker, Charles Eisenstein.
+In this Reflection I offer three key ideas of one such thinker, Charles Eisenstein

 The one thing that most closely resembles the divine is money.
 It is an invisible, immortal force that steers all things, omnipotent and limitless, an ‘invisible hand’ that, it is said, makes the world go round.
 Yet money today is an abstraction, usually mere bits in a computer, far removed from materiality and exempt from nature’s most important laws, for it does not decay and return to the soil as all other things do.
 Instead, it bears the properties of eternal preservation and everlasting increase.

-- Interest’s formative role in molding the world we live in.
+2. Interest’s formative role in molding the world we live in.

-When an exchange of goods includes a supplier of money, entitled to receive value for his contribution (through payment of interest), two key elements are added that don’t exist in a money-free economic system.
-First, new wealth has to be created, over and above the value of the goods exchanged, in order to pay the lender or investor.
-In addition, this new wealth has to be “monetized;” that is, converted into a form that allows it to be transferred to the moneylender.
-And this can only occur when someone exercises control or ownership over the resource in question, so it can be transformed into a commodity, capable of being transferred for value in the marketplace.
-He also points out that it is unsustainable.
-Eventually, we will run out of new resources that can provide the added monetized value, needed to provide capital with the interest that is demanded for its use.
+When an exchange of goods includes a supplier of money, entitled to receive value for his contribution, two key elements are added to a transaction that don’t exist in a money-free exchange.
+First, new wealth has to be created, over and above the value of the goods exchanged, in order to pay the guy who supplies the money.

+Eisenstein argues, persuasively I think, that the obvious material rewards of this system – even for those us who have relatively privileged positions within it – are not worth the price.
+He also points out that this system is, ultimately, unsustainable.
+Eventually, we will run out of new resources that can be monetized in order to provide the added value the suppliers of capital demand.
 Indeed, this moment could conceivably be near as we read about banks that, for several years now, have been sitting on vast pools of uninvested capital because sufficiently attractive investments are not available.

-- The government’s monopoly over money and its consequences.
+3. The government’s monopoly over money and its consequences.

 A final perspective expanding insight, offered by Eisenstein, is his discussion of currency; that is, the stuff we refer to as money.
 We take for granted that money is something that only national or supra-national governments can issue.
 And yet that too, like are assumptions about money and interest, is a social convention that seems inevitable and “right” only because it has been in place for so long.